josephmcasey/notes/notes/Setup Notable on Ubuntu to automtically commit notes to remote.md

 - [Redhat Article](https://www.redhat.com/sysadmin/replacing-rclocal-systemd)

 ### Article Titles:
 - Opinion: Notes on Local Environment for Software Development
 - Setup Notable on Ubuntu to automtically commit notes to remote

+### Ideas
+- Perpetuate notes committed to GitHub and automatically reformat markdown files to GitHub Pages Website
+- For companies, each organization in GitHub could have a single note repository that every person on a software team helps write and maintain, acting as an intermediary to a team wiki